sebproell/4C/doc/documentation/src/analysis_guide/4Csimulation.rst

     ./4C <input_file> <output_basename>

-The input file is commonly a file with the suffix ``.dat``, and it is commonly created by a preprocessing step, which is explained in detail in :ref:`preprocessing`.
+The input file is commonly a file with the suffix ``.4C.yaml``, and it is commonly created by a preprocessing step, which is explained in detail in :ref:`preprocessing`.

 The ``<output_basename>`` should not have any suffix.